QuentinAndre/Website/content/post/tifu/index.md

 ( OSF | ResearchBox | "Open Science Framework" ) & ( pre-reg* | prereg* | aspredicted* )
 ```

-If you have never seen some of these symbols before, the pipe symbol | is the logical operator OR, the ampersand & is the logical operator AND, and the star symbol at the end of a string XYZ means "a words that start with XYZ, followed by any number of characters".
+If you have never seen some of these symbols before, the pipe symbol | is the logical operator OR, the ampersand & is the logical operator AND, and the star symbol at the end of a string XYZ means "a word that start with XYZ, followed by any number of characters".

 Easy, right?
 Indeed, all the papers returned by this query mentioned pre-registrations, and mentioned OSF/ResearchBox.
 We thus concluded that the query had succeeded in finding the papers we wanted to find.